rdm/geoh/doc/README.md

 HTTP Pipelining:
 ---------------

 I really did not want to implement support for HTTP pipelining.
 HTTP pipelining easily doubles the complexity of my server.
-However, the underlying TCP protocol has some inefficiencies which mean that the network overhead of not using HTTP pipelining mcan more than outweigh the server inefficiencies.
+However, the underlying TCP protocol has some inefficiencies which mean that the network overhead of not using HTTP pipelining can more than outweigh the server inefficiencies.
 Also, my server is pretty simple, so "double the complexity" isn't all that complex.

-But also, I wanted the server to give me some information about the traffic it was serving, and the timeouts that HTTP pipelining needs are similar in structure to the timeouts needed for pipelining.
+But also, I wanted the server to give me some information about the traffic it was serving, and the timeouts that HTTP pipelining needs are similar in structure to the timeouts I might use for reporting on recent traffic.
 So I was wanting to put some of that complexity in place anyways.

 A related issue might be Denial Of Service attacks.
 Ideally, you want your software to have some immunity to DOS attacks.
 But at some point that becomes a fig-leaf and you have to rely on other people being well behaved enough (at least, statistically speaking) that you can ignore these attacks.
 (That won't always be the case, but nothing can ever be perfect.)